-Witnesseth, that the Mortgagor, for and in consideration of the Mortgagee's agreement to enter the Stipulated Order for Permanent Injunction and Monetary Judgment as to Defendants Mark Gelvan; Outreach Calling, Inc.; Outsource 3000, Inc.; and Production Consulting Corp. (the "Stipulated Order"), and under the terms set forth in the Stipulated Order, is made liable, for Eight Hundred Thousand Dollars (\$800,000), and as further security therefor, the Mortgagor, under the terms set forth herein, does hereby grant, bargain, sell, remise, convey, assign, pledge, deliver, set over, warrant and confirm unto the Mortgagee and grant a security interest to said Mortgagee, its successors and assigns, in fee simple, the real property situated, commonly referred to as and lying and being in Palm Beach County, Florida, towit:
+Witnesseth, that the Mortgagor, for and in consideration of the Mortgagee's agreement to enter the Stipulated Order for Permanent Injunction and Monetary Judgment as to Defendants Mark Gelvan; Outreach Calling, Inc.; Outsource 3000, Inc.; and Production Consulting Corp. (the "Stipulated Order"), and under the terms set forth in the Stipulated Order, is made liable, for Eight Hundred Thousand Dollars (\$800,000), and as further security therefor, the Mortgagor, under the terms set forth herein, does hereby grant, bargain, sell, remise, convey, assign, pledge, deliver, set over, warrant and confirm unto the Mortgagee and grant a security interest to said Mortgagee, its successors and assigns, in fee simple, the real property situated, commonly referred to as the security of the property situated in Palm Beach County, Florida, torecorded in Plat Book County, Florida, wit:

-, according to the Plat thereof, as recorded in Plat Book of the Public Records of Palm Beach County, Florida, together with all buildings and improvements now or hereafter situated upon said property, and all fixtures and equipment now or hereafter located in the premises and improvements thereon, together with all additions thereto and replacements thereof (all of which is hereinafter referred to as the "Property").
+, according to the Plat thereof, as of the Public Records of Palm Beach together with all buildings and improvements now or hereafter situated upon said property, and all fixtures and equipment now or hereafter located in the premises and improvements thereon, together with all additions thereto and replacements thereof (all of which is hereinafter referred to as the "Property").
 A legal description of the Property is attached as Exhibit 1